Close proximity to beautiful beaches and cheap accommodations

 Leon Nicaragua The Intellectual Hub

 Leon has been the intellectual center of Nicaragua for many years.
-Much of the population is students, and one of the first Universities in Nicaragua was established here in 1813.
+Much of the population are students, and one of the first Universities in Nicaragua was established here in 1813.
 Leon has long been popular with international students because of its proximity to beautiful beaches and cheap accommodations.
 The population of Leon drops sharply during school holidays as many residents disappear to the beaches or return home.
-Located along the fertile Chiquito River, Leon has long been an important agricultural hub in Nicaragua.
-With sugar cane, peanuts and plantains, as well as cattle being vital to the economy of Leon, this area are critical to the overall economic well-being of Nicaragua.
+Located along the fertile Chiquito River, Leon has also long been an important agricultural hub in Nicaragua.
+With sugar cane, peanuts and plantains as well as cattle being vital to the economy of Leon, this area is critical to the overall economic well-being of Nicaragua.

 From Leon, the thrill-seekers can arrange for a tour to Cerro Negro.
 Unlike other volcanoes where hiking to the summit is the biggest rush, Cerro Negro is the kind of volcano you can slide down at high speed.
 The youngest volcano in Central America, Cerro Negro consists of basaltic cinder cone.
 After hiking up the 728 meter volcano, you board down it again.